lralf10/Town-Star-Hub.github.io/README.md

 #### Crafts

 Please note, current data structure requires that you use Recipe Name and not the Recipe Output.
-For example, Green Forges Craft `Green_Gold` (=Recipe), while the recipe of `Green_Gold` will output `Gold` as storable item (the `Name` property in recipe).
+For example, Green Forges craft `Green_Gold` (=Recipe), while the recipe of `Green_Gold` will output `Gold` as storable item (the `Name` property in recipe).

-The property need updating each time a new recipe is added to that building.
+The property needs updating each time a new recipe is added to that building, no space is allowed in the property (will fail to math the recipes later).
 The recipe must exist in the Recipes object.

 Note: since a lot of nfts extend in-game objects, you'll need to manually add the recipe (or create a new recipe if nft facilitates the crafting) to all those nfts (ex: think of Table of Appreciation)